 You are entitled to take up to 35 days per year annual leave (which excludes bank holidays and closure days).
 The annual leave year is 1st October to 30th September.
 If you have leave left at the end of your leave period you may carry over a maximum of 5 days.
 If you start your studies in January or April your first year's leave will be calculated pro-rata e.g if you start in April you will have 17.5 days leave to take between April and October.

 Your request to book annual leave must be submitted in writing to your Director of Studies (or another member of your supervisory team in their absence) sufficiently early to allow authorisation in advance.
 You must not take annual leave without obtaining authorisation as you may be putting your immigration status as risk.
 Before submitting a request to take annual leave you must ensure you have sufficient leave remaining.

 Recording annual leave

 Once you have obtained authorisation from your Director of Studies you must inform the Graduate School providing evidence of authorisation.
-The Graduate School will then record your leave formally and update the University's attendance monitoring system.
+The Graduate School will then record your leave formally and update the University's engagement monitoring system (PhD Manager) with a note.
 This is in part so that you don't receive alerts to register your attendance at the University whilst you are away.